 Do records ever get “automatically” expunged?

-No. The person who wants to have their record expunged must petition the court for it and follow established procedures for it.
+No. The person who wants to have their record expunged must petition the court for it and follow established procedures.

 How do you get your record expunged?

-You have to petition the court where the conviction occurred.
+In order to have an item on your criminal record expunged, you need to petition the court in the jurisdiction where the criminal conviction occurred.
 You may wish to contact the court clerk, a public defender in the jurisdiction, or hire an attorney where you were sentenced and get advice on how to expunge your record.
 There will be a filing fee imposed by the court and certain forms must be filled out and filed with the court in the appropriate jurisdiction.
 For more information on the process of expungement and how to clear your criminal record, you can seek the legal counsel of an expungement lawyer in your area and also review the expungement law of your state, available on this site.

 What are the benefits of having my criminal record expunged?